-Rising Titans, Falling Giants: Rising States and the Fate of Declining Great Powers
+Rising Titans, Falling Giants: How Great Powers Exploit Power Shifts

-My book, Rising Titans, Falling Giants: Rising States and the Fate of Declining Great Powers (Cornell University Press, forthcoming 2018) examines when and why relatively rising great powers adopt predatory or supportive strategies towards other, relatively declining states.
+My book, Rising Titans, Falling Giants: How Great Powers Exploit Power Shifts (Cornell University Press, 2018) examines when and why relatively rising great powers adopt predatory or supportive strategies towards other, relatively declining states.
 The dissertation on which the book is based received the 2013-2014 Lucian Pye Award for Outstanding Thesis from the MIT Political Science Department.

 The book addresses a key puzzle in international relations theory and diplomatic history: why do some rising states seek to further weaken their declining rivals, whereas others adopt cooperative behaviors to slow or stop their peers’ declines?
 In contrast to studies suggesting that rising states usually become more expansionist as their relative power grows, I argue that rising state strategy depends on whether a declining state’s continuation as a great power helps or threatens a rising state’s security.
 More specifically, I find that rising states can be surprisingly supportive provided they need allies against other great power threats and there are minimal military risks to assisting a declining state.
 Instead, only when a declining state presents a major threat do rising great powers try to weaken and undermine the declining state’s strength.
 The counterintuitive implication is that even states which have the capacity to challenge other actors sometimes forego such steps in response to countervailing security pressures.